Tomoya-Oku/zotero-ai-summary/README.md

-# LLM-based Paper Summarization Plugin for Zotero
+# LLM-based Paper Summary Plugin for Zotero

 This plugin automatically summarizes papers added to Zotero and saves the generated summaries as notes.
 Original: https://github.com/cs-qyzhang/zotero-ai-summary